 Healthy Frozen Foods at Costco

-I don’t eat these pizzas all of the time, but I love them for a special treat and break from cooking.
+I love these cauliflower pizzas for a special treat and break from cooking.
 I had a friend over for cauliflower crust pizza and ice cream last night and she agreed– it’s the best!

-Frozen Riced Cauliflower – I often mix cauliflower with regular rice for cooking, which masks the slight cauliflower taste and still provides extra servings of veggies.
+Organic Frozen Riced Cauliflower – I often mix cauliflower with regular rice for cooking, which masks the slight cauliflower rice texture and still provides extra servings of veggies.
 I use cauliflower rice in smoothies, too, where you can’t taste it at all, and it’s a great natural smoothie thickener.

 Yasso Frozen Greek Yogurt Bars – Costco just started carrying Yasso bars!
 Those are my FAVORITE healthy sweet treat and I almost always have a box in my freezer.